Kodo Millet: Nutrition, Benefits, Ayurvedic Uses, Side Effects & More

 Kodo millet is a cereal crop that belongs to the Poaceae family.
 It has been cultivated for centuries in various parts of the world, especially in countries like India, Africa, and Southeast Asia.
 Kodo millet in English is known as Cow Grass, Rice Grass, and Ditch Millet.
 This millet is gluten-free, provides 353 Kcal energy per 100 gm of grain, and is rich in a range of essential nutrients, making it a valuable addition to a balanced diet.

-The following table elaborates on the Kodo millet nutrition components per 100 grams of grain.
+The following table elaborates on the nutritional value of Kodo millet per 100 grams of grain.

 NutrientQuantity (100 gm)